vyos/vyos-documentation/docs/contributing/documentation.rst

 - Use literal blocks for longer snippets.
 - Leave a newline before and after a header.
 - Indent with two spaces.
+- When in doubt, follow the style of existing documentation.

+And finally, remember that the reStructuredText files aren't exclusively for generating HTML and PDF.
+They should be human-readable and easily perused from a console.

 Building
 ^^^^^^^^